Introduction to Arithmetic Groups

 \subsection{Hybrid manifolds and totally geodesic hypersurfaces}

 We wish to combine two (arithmetic) hyperbolic manifolds $M_1$ and~$M_2$ into a single hyperbolic manifold.
 The idea is that we will choose closed hypersurfaces $C_1$ and~$C_2$ of $M_1$ and~$M_2$, respectively, such that $C_1$ is isometric to~$C_2$.
 Let $M'_j$ be the manifold with boundary that results from cutting $M_j$ open, by slicing along~$C_j$ (see \cref{cutopen} and \cref{NonOrientDblCover}).

 The boundary of~$M'_1$ (namely, two copies of~$C_1$) is isometric to the boundary of~$M'_2$ (namely, two copies of~$C_2$) \csee{NonOrientDblCover}.
-So we may glue $M'_1$ and $M'_2$ together, by identifying $\bdry M'_1$ with~$\bdry M'_2$ \seefig{hybridfig}, as described in the following well-known proposition.
+So we may glue $M'_1$ and $M'_2$ together, by identifying $\bdry M'_1$ with~$\bdry M'_2$ \csee{hybridfig}, as described in the following well-known proposition.